 The Pregnancy Crisis Helpline is a UK-based charity providing safe and confidential support to those experiencing an unplanned pregnancy, or struggling after an abortion.

 When faced with an unplanned pregnancy women can often feel alone and isolated, at the time when they most need help.
-It is easy to feel rushed into making a decision without having time to fully consider the situation (about 30% of our callers are phoning to talk about their abortion regret).
+It is easy to feel rushed into making a decision without having time to fully consider the situation.

-The helpline seeks to support women in exploring their feelings and their options at this stressful time, and to empower them to make their own fully informed decisions.
+The helpline seeks to support women explore their feelings and options at this stressful time, and to empower them to make their own fully informed decisions.

 How we work